 After our calling, we must seek God and His way, for our conduct is motivated by our concept of God.
 Coming to know God is the church's biggest problem.

 Nothing and no one can thwart God's purposes.
 We need to develop the faith to yield and conform to His will as clay in the potter's hands.

 Many have inadvertently adopted a soft concept of God, disrespecting and showing contempt for God's authority and power.
 Godly fear is a gift of wisdom.

-The Bible tells us that, far from being the unconcerned and inattentive Creator that the Deists envisioned, God is a micro-manager of His universe.
-Jesus, who knows the Father best, says of Him: "Are not two sparrows sold for a copper coin?
-And not one of them falls to the ground apart from your Father's will" (Matthew 10:29). ...
+The Bible tells us that, far from being the unconcerned and inattentive Creator that the Deists envisioned, God is intimately involved in His universe.

 God not only rules in heaven, but He is also sovereign on earth!
 He is not an absentee landlord, but One who is actively involved in administering His creation.

 God's sovereignty is one of the most important issues a Christian must consider.
-Is God supreme in all things?
 Have we acknowledged that He has total authority over us in particular?

 The purpose of prayer is not to overcome God's reluctance, but to help in yielding to His will.
 'Prayer changes things' is only true if it conforms to God's will.

 What is God's nature?
 Is God one Being?
 Two?
 Three?
 Bible students have long searched for the answers to these questions.
 The truth is both simple and profound.